Infection protection for your patients

 Pneumonia was reported in a 78-year-old patient who had a specific antibody deficiency and allergic bronchopulmonary aspergillosis.

-North American clinical study1: CUVITRU was studied in 77 patients (≥2 years of age) with PI in a prospective, open-label, noncontrolled, multicenter study.
-Efficacy was determined in 53 adults aged ≥16 years, 6 adolescents aged 12 to <16 years, and 15 children aged 2 to <12 years.
-The primary outcome measure was the annualized rate of acute serious bacterial infections (ASBIs).
-For the overall efficacy population (N=74), the annualized ASBI rate was 0.012 (upper limit of 99% CI, 0.024) during CUVITRU treatment.
-Median treatment duration was 380.5 days (range, 30–629 days).
+North American (NA) clinical study1: CUVITRU was studied in 77 patients (≥2 years of age) with PI in a prospective, open-label, noncontrolled, multicenter clinical trial to determine the efficacy, safety, tolerability, and pharmacokinetics (PK).
+The primary outcome measure was the annualized rate of acute serious bacterial infections (ASBIs), which was evaluated in 74 patients.
+Median treatment duration was 380.5 days (range, 30-629 days).

 Consistent IG levels between infusions vs IVIG